 Always a volunteer-led program, YEBW assembles entrepreneurs, executives, educators and professionals to guide, coach and mentor high school students through hands-on business curriculum and competitions.

 Over the years, hundreds of business professionals have been part of our journey—mentoring youth and making a meaningful impact in their business community.

 What started as a small nonprofit has become a statewide education initiative making a meaningful impact on Oregon's business future.
-YEBW is on target to serve 1,000 students from 36 Oregon counties at five university campuses in 2020.
+YEBW is on target to serve more than 600 students from 36 Oregon counties at five university campuses in 2020.